novafacing/machariel/README.md

 This script package was put together by Rowan Hart for the purpose of competition.

+The included script re-titled "vangekiel" does NOT belong to Rowan Hart.
+This is a bundled implementation of the "findbot.pl" script by dodyrw on GitHub More information can be found at https://gist.github.com/dodyrw/8205047 NO PART of the findbot.pl script belongs to me.

 How to use this script
 1. Run the CyberSetup.sh script from the same directory the MACHARIEL and SAPHARIEL scripts are in.
 This will set them up and run the